-Painting a Room: The Basics
+Painting a Room: Preparation

-Research Paint and Its Type of Finish
+Research Paint and Type of Finish

 One of the big starting points when painting a room is to consider the type of paint you should use to achieve the finish you want.
-Spend time understanding the different types out there: matte emulsion, flat matte emulsion, satin, silk, eggshell, gloss.
+Spend time understanding the different types out there: matte emulsion, flat matte emulsion, satin, silk, eggshell, or gloss.

-Top tip: when filling cracks and holes, remember to let the patch completely dry and sand down if needed.
+Top tip: when filling cracks and holes, remember to let the patch completely dry and sand it down.
 Failure to do so will lead to glaringly obvious bumps in your walls.

 Invest in the Best

 When it comes to DIY tools, you often get what you pay for, so it’s always worth spending that little extra to get better tools for the job.
 Invest in quality equipment as they’re easier to use and maintain.
 More importantly, buying good quality paint is a must.
-Painting is physically demanding and investing in cheap products can complicate things down the line.
+Painting is physically demanding and investing in cheap products could complicate things down the line.

-• Detail paint brush
+- Detail paint brush;